Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

-After finding a path using the outlined approach, we post-process the path by shortcutting (see e.g. \cite{Geraerts2007}) the obtained path, and smoothing it.
 As in the planning itself, care has to be taken to shortcut and smooth in a constrained manner, i.e., parts of the path that have previously been fixed can not be altered.